 1.5 – Sew the head and the body together tightly.

 1.6 – Take the pink fibre and wrap it around the bottom quarter of the torso – this will be the ‘naked’ part of the sheep showing.

 Step 2 – Adding the wool

-2.1 – Take your Hamanaka Felting Yarn and remove all packaging.
-Take the end of the yarn and lay the very end right in the join between the head and the body.
+2.1 – Take one end of the Hamanaka Felting yarn and lay the very end right in the join between the head and the body.

 In the picture below you can see that the yarn has quite an unusual texture – it’s made of alternating loops of yarn and straighter pieces linking them.
-The trick when it comes to using this yarn is to ONLY felt the yarn that’s between the loops.
+The trick when it comes to using this yarn is to ONLY felt the straighter yarn that’s between the loops.

 2.2 – Starting from the point where the head meets the body, slowly start wrapping the Felting Yarn around the torso.
 As you start winding the fibre around, felt the yarn between the loops directly onto the torso – it will felt onto a felted surface in the same way normal felting wool does.

 2.3 – Carry on wrapping the Felting Yarn around the body until you pass the beginning of the pink wool – it really is that simple!
 There are just a few things to remember:

 - Go slowly.
 Felt the wool down as you go along – don’t wrap the wool round everything first and then try to felt it down.
 It you do that the yarn will slip out of position, or might bunch up.